-The Advisory Council in Eurofarma aims to support and evaluate the strategic decisions of the company.
-It consists of independent business leaderships and with varied experiences, which allows the company to take an impartial, objective and rational view of the business.
+The purpose of our Advisory Board is to support and evaluate the company’s strategic decisions.
+It is comprised of independent business leaders with varied backgrounds, enabling them to provide the company an unbiased, objective and rational view of the business.

 Claudio Roberto Ely

-A Civil Engineer graduated by the Federal University of Rio Grande do Sul, with more than 40 years of experience in leading large organizations.
-He has been at the forefront of companies in the hydropower and financial areas.
-He has accumulated an extensive experience in the pharmaceutical retail industry.
+A Civil Engineer who graduated from Universidade Federal do Rio Grande do Sul, he has over 40 years of experience in leading major organizations.
+He was in charge of companies in the hydroelectric and financial sectors and has extensive experience in the retail pharmaceutical industry.

 Marcelo Martins has been Vice President of Finance and Investor Relations at Cosan Limited since April 2015.
-Bachelor of Business Administration from the Getúlio Vargas Foundation (FGV) and specialized in finance, Martins is a member of Cosan Limited’s Board of Directors, Cosan S.A., Rumo ALL, Comgás, Cosan Logistics, Rumo Logistics and Radar.
-He is also a member of the Councils of the Bienal Foundation, MASP, and the Reina Sofia Museum in Madrid.
+With a bachelor’s in Business Administration from Fundação Getúlio Vargas (FGV) and specializing in finance, Martins is a member of the Board of Directors for Cosan Limited, Cosan S.A, Rumo ALL, Comgás, Cosan Logística, Rumo Logística and Radar.
+He also participates in the Boards for Fundação Bienal, MASP and the Museu Reina Sofia in Madrid.

-He joined Cosan in July 2007 as an executive at Aguassanta Participações S.A. and, between 2009 and 2015, he was Vice President of Finance and Investor Relations at Cosan S.A.
-Prior to joining Cosan, he was Finance and Business Development Director at Votorantim Cimentos between 2003 and 2007.
-He also headed the Latin American Fixed Income department of Salomon Smith Barney in New York city.
+He joined Cosan in July 2007 as an executive of Aguassanta Participações S.A. and was Vice President of Finance and Investor Relations for Cosan S.A from 2009 to 2015.
+Prior to working for Cosan, he was Financial and Business Development Officer for Votorantim Cimentos from 2003 to 2007.
+He also headed the Latin American Fixed Income department for Salomon Smith Barney in New York.

-Attorney, with over 30 years’ experience in the pharmaceutical industry.
+Nelson is an attorney with over 30 years of experience in the pharmaceutical industry.
 His experience goes beyond the legal field, including finance and HR.
-He has participated in fusion processes and always maintained the activity with the class associations.
-He is currently the CEO at Sindusfarma – the Pharmaceutical Industry Union in São Paulo.
+He has already participated in merger processes and always maintained the activity along with the class associations.
+He is currently executive president of Sindusfarma – Industry Syndicate of Pharmaceutical Products in the State of São Paulo.

-The Ombudsman is a direct, independent and confidential communication channel, where employees, customers and suppliers may report suspected episodes, facts and behaviors that are inconsistent with the Company’s Code of Ethics and Conduct.
+The Ombudsman is a direct, independent and confidential communication channel where employees, customers and suppliers can report suspicious episodes, facts and behavior that are in disagreement with the company’s Code of Ethics and Conduct.

-Contacts can be made anonymously by phone and Internet.
-Each complaint received generates a sequential record number, with which the complainant can follow the process progress.
-The report is presented and discussed in the Ethics Committee by the Corporate Integrity, which has 30 days to evaluate, research and return, which may be delayed for the same period if necessary.
+Contact can be made anonymously over the phone and the Internet.
+Each report received generates a sequential registration number, which allows the person filing the report to track the progress of the process.
+The report is presented and discussed in the Ethics Committee by the Corporate Integrity area, which has 30 days for evaluation, investigation and response, and this period may be postponed for an equal period if necessary.

-The Ombudsman contributes to mitigate risks to the company.
-It is a tool that provides confidentiality, anonymity and discretion in the conduct of investigations in order to reduce the impacts of denunciation and focus on issues relevant to it.
+The Ombudsman contributes to mitigating the company’s risks.
+It is a tool that provides confidentiality, anonymity and discretion when conducting investigations in order to reduce the impacts of meaningless reports and focus on the issues applicable to them.

-Constantly, denunciations are evaluated in order to reinforce the correct use of the Ombudsman.
+The reports are constantly evaluated in order to reinforce the correct use of the Ombudsman.